CtrlK

 Workflow Clarity

-The 5-step workflow provides a reasonable sequence (recon → auth → IDOR → injection → methods), but lacks validation checkpoints between steps.
-There's no guidance on verifying findings, confirming true positives vs false positives, or feedback loops for when techniques fail.
-For security testing involving potentially destructive operations, this is a notable gap.
+Steps 1-5 provide a reasonable sequence for API testing, but there are no validation checkpoints or feedback loops.
+No guidance on verifying findings, confirming true positives vs false positives, or documenting results systematically.
+For security testing involving potentially destructive operations, the lack of verification steps is a significant gap.

 2 / 3